 Members of the Geophysics Student Society are automatically student members of APEGGA.
 Graduates are encouraged to join APEGGA as Geophysicists-in-training.
-Two years of acceptable experience following graduation is necessary for registration as a Professional Geophysicist, the APEGGA membership category which confers the right to accept responsibility for geophysical work.
+Acceptable experience following graduation is necessary for registration as a Professional Geophysicist, the APEGGA membership category which confers the right to accept responsibility for geophysical work.
+Contact the APEGGA office for more information.